 The World Food Prize Foundation

-Barbara Stinson assumed leadership of the World Food Prize Foundation on January 4, 2020, building on a career of championing policy, research and project innovations through collaborative solutions.
-She became the second president of the Foundation since it was established in 1986 by Dr. Norman E. Borlaug.
+Barbara Stinson served as president of the World Food Prize Foundation from January 2020 to January 2023, building on a career of championing policy, research and project innovations through collaborative solutions.
+She is the second president of the Foundation since it was established in 1986 by Dr. Norman E. Borlaug.

 Prior to Meridian, Ms. Stinson worked in the science and public policy program for The Keystone Policy Center, where she served as a neutral third-party mediator and facilitator.
 She earned a master’s degree from the Massachusetts Institute of Technology and a Bachelor of Arts in environmental conservation from the University of Colorado, Boulder.